Neur2SP: Neural Two-Stage Stochastic Programming: The Framework

-The single-cut and multi-cut models both have significant trade-offs in terms of the learning task and the downstream optimization problem which embeds the trained model.
+The \EVA{} and \PSA{} architectures exhibit trade-offs in terms of the learning task and the resulting surrogate optimization problem.

-\paragraph{Learning.} In data generation, both models require solving second-stage problems with a fixed first-stage solution.
-A sample in the multi-cut setting requires solving only a single optimization problem, whereas a sample in the single-cut setting requires solving at most $K^{'}$ second-stage problems.
+\paragraph{Training.} In data collection, both models require solving second-stage problems with a fixed first-stage solution to obtain the label.
+A sample in for \PSA{} requires solving only a single optimization problem, whereas a sample for \EVA{} requires solving at most $K^{\prime}$ second-stage problems.
 As this process is offline and highly parallelizable, this trade-off is easy to mitigate.
-As for learning, the single-cut approach operates on a subset of scenarios which makes for an exponentially larger input space.
-Despite the large input space, our experiments show that the single-cut model in the training converges quite well and in many cases the embedded model outperforms the multi-cut model.
+As for training, \EVA{} operates on a subset of scenarios which makes for an exponentially larger input space.
+Despite the large input space, our experiments show that the \EVA{} model in the training converges quite well and in many cases the embedded model outperforms the \PSA{} model.

-\paragraph{Downstream Optimization Task.} As the ultimate goal is embedding the trained model into a MIP, the trade-off in this regard becomes quite important.
-Specifically, for $K$ scenarios, the multi-cut model will have $K$ times more binary and continous variables than the single-cut model.
-For problems with a large number of scenarios, this makes the single-cut model much more appealing, smaller and likely faster to solve.
+\paragraph{Surrogate Optimization Problem.} As the ultimate goal is embedding the trained model into a MIP, the trade-off in this regard becomes quite important.
+Specifically, for $K$ scenarios, the \PSA{} model will have $K$ times more binary and continuous variables than the \EVA{} model.
+For problems with a large number of scenarios, this makes the \EVA{} model much more appealing, smaller and likely faster to solve.
 Furthermore, it allows for much larger networks given that only a single copy of the network is embedded.